ucr-optml/FedNest/README.md

 ### Figure 3
 ![alt](figs/fig3.png)

-The parametric loss tuning experiments on imbalanced dataset follows the loss function design idea of [*AutoBalance: Optimized Loss Functions for
-Imbalanced Data(Mingchen Li, Xuechen Zhang, Christos Thrampoulidis, Jiasi Chen, Samet Oymak)*](https://openreview.net/pdf?id=ebQXflQre5a), but we only use MNIST in imbalanced loss function design.
 To reproduce the imbalanced learning experiments on MNIST dataset, the [**script**](reproduce/fig3.sh) provides the setup.
 After running this script, use following command to generate the corresponding figure.
 >python reproduce/fig3.py